bcgov/internationally-educated-nurses/apps/api/README.md

 - [lambda.ts](src/lambda.ts) - Lambda handler

-## Slack alerts
+## Teams alerts

-If SLACK_ALERTS_WEBHOOK_URL is defined and an exception occurs, the error message will be sent to the Slack channel.
+If TEAMS_ALERTS_WEBHOOK_URL is defined and an exception occurs, the error message will be sent to the Teams channel.

 ## Running the app